Skip to main content

 2. The list or sheet names cannot dynamically change with the sheets inserting or deleting.

-3. Actually, you also can create a list of button to link the relative sheet, just need to check Contains Buttons and Macros in the dialog. see screeshshot:
+3. Actually, you also can create a list of buttons to link to relative sheets, just need to check Contains Buttons and Macros in the dialog. see screeshshot:

 Click here to know more about Create List of Sheet Names.